play-curious/bondage.js/README.md

     // This works for both links between nodes and shortcut options console.log(result.options);

-    // Select based on the option's index in the array result.select(1);
+    // Select based on the option's index in the array (if you don't select an option, the dialog will continue past them) result.select(1);
   }
 }